VW U.S. chief says changing mindset at German HQ key for success

-DETROIT, Jan 13 (Reuters) - Michael Horn, the German executive tasked with reviving Volkswagen AG’s fortunes in the United States, said the recipe for success in North America is to change the mindset at the company’s headquarters in Germany.
+DETROIT (Reuters) - Michael Horn, the German executive tasked with reviving Volkswagen AG’s (VOWG_p.DE) fortunes in the United States, said the recipe for success in North America is to change the mindset at the company’s headquarters in Germany.

 “We need to push more.
 Not here, but in Wolfsburg,” Horn said, referring to the German city where Volkswagen is based.